 - Go Horseback Riding

 Book an hour or thirty minutes riding session at any of the stables in Nairobi if you fancy horse riding.
-Achi Stables in Karen and Kitisuru Horse Stables are affordable options in Nairobi.
-The price range is between shs 1500-2000 per hour.
+Xina Horse Riding School Ridgeways, Achi Stables in Karen, and Kitisuru Horse Stables are affordable options in Nairobi.
+The price range is between Kshs 1500-2000 per hour.

 For those living in or around Limuru, visit Kawamwaki Farm to ride in the beautiful lush countryside.

 Go on a safari right here in Nairobi, the world’s only wildlife capital.
 While you are at it, learn more about the animals you spot.
 Who knows, you might see some of the big five.
 Take your loved ones with you, rent out a land cruiser or van and enjoy your safari.

 P.S.
 This would be a hit with the kids.